$98 Find Cheap Flights from Minneapolis to Orange County

 The average price of all round-trip flights from Minneapolis to Orange County clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Minneapolis to Orange County, look for departures on Thursdays and avoid leaving on a Sunday, as it's usually the priciest day.
+If you are looking for a flight deal from Minneapolis to Orange County, look for departures on Wednesdays and avoid leaving on a Sunday, as it's usually the priciest day.
 When flying back from Orange County, Thursday is the cheapest day to fly and Sunday is the most expensive.

 How far in advance should I book a flight from Minneapolis to Orange County?